 Cynthia A. Lemere, Ph.D.

-Scientist, Ann Romney Center for Neurologic Diseases, Brigham & Women’s Hospital; Associate Professor of Neurology, Harvard Medical School in Boston
+Professor of Neurology, Ann Romney Center for Neurologic Diseases, Brigham and Women’s Hospital and Harvard Medical School

 Cynthia A. Lemere, Ph.D., is a Scientist in the Ann Romney Center for Neurologic Diseases at Brigham & Women’s Hospital and Associate Professor of Neurology at Harvard Medical School in Boston.
 Dr. Lemere’s research focuses on understanding and using the immune system therapeutically to prevent and treat Alzheimer’s disease.
 Dr. Lemere earned a bachelor’s degree in psychology and education from Mount Holyoke College and a master’s in neurobiology from SUNY Albany.
 Dr. Lemere examined Alzheimer’s-related brain changes in people with Down syndrome in the Selkoe Laboratory at Brigham and Women’s Hospital (BWH) while pursuing her doctorate in Pathology at Boston University School of Medicine.
 After receiving her Ph.D., she remained at the BWH Ann Romney Center for Neurologic Diseases within the Department of Neurology where she is an associate professor.
 Her current research involves: